expresspigeon/blog/src/content/kb/autoresponders/autoresponder-facebook-subscription.md

-# Autoresponder facebook subscription trigger
+# Autoresponder Facebook Subscription Trigger

 Autoresponders will initiate when an individual subscribes using a [Facebook subscription](/kb/facebook-subscriptions) form.